It’s all about the Buttercream

 The third type of buttercream, and the style from which our recipe is derived, is Italian buttercream.
 Italian buttercream is the most complex recipe to make because it involves whipping the egg whites at room temperature, and then pouring the hot sugary mixture into the egg whites to cook them, and then beating in the butter and other ingredients.
 While the change is subtle, its important because the result is a buttercream that is the richest, smoothest, and most stable of the buttercreams.
 And if you want to turn an Italian buttercream into a French one, simply use the whole egg rather than egg whites only.

-Italian buttercreams like the one we make from scratch here at The Bake Shoppe at Country Table is the style most typically used for wedding cakes, but we proudly use our trade-secret version of Italian buttercream for everything from the simplest of our cupcakes to the most extravagant of celebration cakes.
+Italian buttercreams like the one we make from scratch here at Rise Bake Shoppe is the style most typically used for wedding cakes, but we proudly use our trade-secret version of Italian buttercream for everything from the simplest of our cupcakes to the most extravagant of celebration cakes.
 If you are in the mood for a delicious, silky, not-too-sweet frosting paired with a deliciously moist cake, stop by our Shoppe in Mount Joy, PA.
 We would love the opportunity to serve you!